 Miso

-When I tried to replace soy sauce/tsuyu with miso, there was one concern: Is it gonna be too salty?
+When I tried to replace soy sauce/tsuyu with miso, there was one concern: Is it going to be too salty?

-It wasn't too salty as I expected, however, the texture of the natto became a bit dry and wasn't as good without a liquid form of condiment.
+It wasn’t as salty as I expected; however, the texture of the natto became a bit dry and wasn’t as good without a liquid form of condiment.

 - When to add: Use miso instead of sauce